FAQ's

 As the Notary Public – unless the notary is also an attorney or licensed legal professional – we can’t say, the signer has to bring the doc to us, and it is their responsibility to make sure it is acceptable in VA.
 To determine an answer to this question, we would need to be an attorney or licensed legal professional and if we aren’t – we are to defer the question to one.
 Be careful not to stray into the “Unlicensed practice of law” or UPL area.

-Yes, it is always best for all witnesses to provide proper identification, document this is your journal and have them sign.
+Yes, it is always best for all witnesses to provide proper identification, document this in your journal, and have them sign.
 If the signer cannot provide valid ID, then you will need two (2) credible witnesses.
+You should check and see if they are who they say they are, and if they are over 18.

 Witnesses are not required for MOST notarizations in Virginia.
 However, there ARE instances where you will need one or two witnesses.
 (1) Witnesses are required if there are estate planning documents being signed.
 This includes a power of attorney and living will documents.
 Witnesses must not be relatives by blood or marriage or have a vested interest in the estate.
 (2) Witnesses are required for selling real estate in Florida and Indiana.
 One witness MAY be the Notary ** and there must be a second witness who does not have a vested interest in the real estate.
 (3) Georgia real estate transactions: Georgia is an attorney state.
 This means that an attorney must be present either in person, on the phone, or video call, while the closing is being conducted.
 This should be arranged by the title company.
 Side Note: you can charge an additional fee if you are required to provide the witnesses.
 It is up to the Notary to determine the fee and pay the witness(es) for their time.